 In this modern age, we are taking our health and nutrition more seriously.
 This has had an impact on our pets’ lives too.
-Humans often enjoy the glorious Avacado, which is a popular green superfood.
+Humans often enjoy the glorious Avocado, which is a popular green superfood.
 So it’s no surprise, that you may be asking yourself if it’s safe for your dog to eat Avocados, too.

 There are many recognized superfoods in our human food market, so-called because they are so tightly packed full of nutrients.
 Avocado is one of the trendiest healthy foods of the moment and is becoming a regular staple in our diets.
 But can dogs also eat avocados?
 And would they see the same health benefits?

-Are Avocados Safe for Dogs?
+Are Avocados Safe For Dogs?

 Unfortunately, that’s not an easy question to answer.
 Avocados contain persin, a toxic compound that the avocado produces to fight off mold that can cause vomiting and diarrhea in dogs.

-Avocado flesh contains very little person.
+Avocado flesh contains very little persin.
 This means the flesh of the avocado is safe for dogs to eat in small amounts.
 However, there are parts of the avocado that should be avoided due to the presence of persin.